GreeneMason/CS_Guide/data_structures/arrays.md

 }'

 ## Syntax
-Arrays can contain any of the built in data types or custom data types but the array is limited to only one data type. data_type[] variable_name = new data_type[size];
+Arrays can contain any of the built in data types or custom data types but the array is limited to only one data type.
+The array must be declared before referncing it to avoid problems with mem-alloc. data_type[] variable_name = new data_type[size];
 Exampple;
 int[] n = new int[5];